Abraham Completes Roma Switch From Chelsea For 40 Million Euros - UrduPoint

 Italian media report that the 23-year-old, who will wear the number nine jersey left vacant by Edin Dzeko's transfer to Inter Milan, will earn 4.5 million euros net each season.

-"You can sense when a club really wants you -- and Roma made their interest clear immediately," said Abraham to the Rome website.
+"You can sense when a club really wants you -- and Roma made their interest clear immediately," Abraham told the club website.

 The European champions spent big money to lure Belgium striker Lukaku away from Inter as Thomas Tuchel largely ignored Abraham, who was brought into the senior team by previous coach Frank Lampard.